syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/how-to/refresh-the-data-source.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Refresh The Data Source in ##Platform_Name## Grid Component
-description: Learn here all about Refresh The Data Source of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Refresh The Data Source in Syncfusion ##Platform_Name## Grid component and more.
 platform: ej2-asp-core-mvc
 control: Refresh The Data Source
 publishingplatform: ##Platform_Name##